gordonforce/dev/README.md

 ```

 Bring up the docker compose environment with the shell service but in detached mode as it's a service.
 Instead, attach to the shell instance after the docker-compose up command completes.
-    _TODO_: add a web-link to here about this solution.

 ```powershell
   docker-compose up -d